emanresupdjs/hf-commandermode/README.md

 In F1 Admin console
 Send "rc dm enable" to enable the mod
 Send "rc dm disable" to disable the mod
-Send "rc dm set MAX_SLAVE 10" to set the upper limit of bots a player can spawn
+Send "rc dm set MAX_SLAVE ArmyInfantryOfficer 10" to set the upper limit of bots a player can spawn
 Admin can spawn bots even when the mod is disabled
 mod is conflict with original carbonPlayers interface!